BatthulaVinay/phone-usage-analysis/README.md

 - Visualizations for better interpretability of results.

 ## Acknowledgments
-- Dataset: The data was sourced as part of a study on phone usage patterns.
+- Dataset: The data was sourced from a study on phone usage patterns.
 - Libraries: Special thanks to contributors of Python libraries used in this project.

 ## License